pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ---

-### 4i — Look at the resulting changes
+### 3h — Look at the resulting changes

-Repeat steps 4a and optionally 4b.
+Repeat steps 3a.
 You should now see the new Flight Hours field on the flight schedule screen!

 ![newfield](pics/newfield.png)

 ---

-> ✅ **Exercise 4 complete** — Bob explored the existing screen, traced the Mileage implementation, performed a focused impact analysis, updated the DDS and RPG sources, compiled the direct Flight Maintenance path, and validated the result.
+> ✅ **Exercise 3 complete** — Bob explored the existing screen, traced the Mileage implementation, performed a focused impact analysis, updated the DDS and RPG sources, compiled the direct Flight Maintenance path, and validated the result.
 Total Flight Hours now flows end-to-end: `FLIGHTS.FLHRS` → `FLIGHTSZ.FHRS` → `FRS021` → `FRS021DF.SFLHRS`.

 **Follow-up Work**